Turkey: Erdogan tells savers to switch back to lira | DW | 31.12.2021

 To ease the turmoil, Erdogan unveiled a scheme last week in which the state protects converted local deposits from losses versus hard currencies.

-But the local currency still trades at levels of about 13.3 to a dollar, well above the 7.4 seen at the beginning of 2021.
+But the local currency still trades at levels of about 13.3 to $1, well above the 7.4 seen at the beginning of 2021.

 Finance Minister Nureddin Nebati insisted this week that Turks were moving their savings back into lira.